mrismanaziz/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Why did the belt go to prison?
+He held up a pair of pants!